cdibbs/theorycss/README.md

 # Objective
 The emergence of CSS superset languages such as LESS and SASS prove need for a more expressive language for styling the web.
-Theory answers this need by providing high-level, relational structure between styled elements in a maintainable way.
+Theory answers the need by providing high-level, relational structure between styled elements in a maintainable way.

 ##Installation